adlnet/xAPI-Spec/xAPI.md

 flow among such LRSs the LRS is given some flexibility on statement versions that are accepted.

 ###### Requirements
-* version MUST be formatted as laid out for the API version header in [API Versioning](#apiversioning)
+* Version MUST be formatted as laid out for the API version header in [API Versioning](#apiversioning)

 ###### LRS Requirements
-* an LRS MUST accept all statements where their version starts with "1.0." if they otherwise validate.
+* An LRS MUST accept all statements where their version starts with "1.0." if they otherwise validate;
-* an LRS MUST reject all statements with a version specified that does not start with "1.0."
+* An LRS MUST reject all statements with a version specified that does not start with "1.0;"
-* statements returned by an LRS MUST retain the version they are accepted with.
-If they lack a version, the version MUST be set to 1.0.0
+* Statements returned by an LRS MUST retain the version they are accepted with.
+If they lack a version, the version MUST be set to 1.0.0.

 ###### Client Requirements
-* clients SHOULD NOT set the statement version.
+* Clients SHOULD NOT set the statement version;
-* if clients set the statement version, they MUST set it to 1.0.0
+* If clients set the statement version, they MUST set it to 1.0.0

 <a name="voided"/>